InfiniBrains/Awesome-GameDev-Resources/intro/06-functions/README.md

 # Reference Declaration

+???+ note

-NOTE: this only covers an introduction to the topic.
+    This content only covers an introduction to the topic.

 The `&` is used to refer memory address of the variable.
 When used in the declaration, it is the Lvalue reference declarator.
 It is an alias to an already-existing, variable, object or function.
 [Read more here](https://en.cppreference.com/w/cpp/language/declarations).